iliketocode2/iliketocode2/README.md

 ## Hi, I'm Will!

-I'm currently a Research Intern at the Tufts Center for Engineering Education and Outreach, where I'm developing WebSocket and HTTP communication systems for microcontrollers.
-I'm building projects around these MicroPython WebSockets and integrating web interfaces using PyScript.
+I'm currently a Research Technology Intern at Tufts Technology Services (TTS), where I'm developing Open OnDemand web interface applications for the Tufts HPC cluster.

 On the side, I do various engineering and web dev projects.
 Check out some cool stuff [here](https://www.goldmanwilliam.com/)!